 Macro cameras created explicitly for shooting small items in size equal to or larger than a 1:1 ratio.
 Since the camera lens can focus on a subject at quite short distances, it’s fantastic for butterfly photography.

-In macro photography, a decent tripod can make the difference between getting a proper image and a blurry image due to camera motion or focus difficulties.
+In macro photography, a decent tripod can make the difference between getting an awesome image and a blurry image due to camera motion or focus difficulties.
 Many of these tripods have features which are useful for high magnification or close up work, which is a must when butterfly watching.